-The Adaptec logo, Frequency on Demand, Silicon Storage Technology, and Symmcom are registered trademarks of Microchip Technology Inc. in other countries.
+Silicon Storage Technology is a registered trademark of Microchip Technology Inc. in other countries.

-GestIC is a registered trademark of Microchip Technology Germany II GmbH & Co.
+GestIC is a registered trademarks of Microchip Technology Germany II GmbH & Co.
 KG, a subsidiary of Microchip Technology Inc., in other countries.

 All other trademarks mentioned herein are property of their respective companies.